ApexRMS/wisdm/docs/_sections/section04.md

 The **Model Outputs** datasheet contains information about the outputs of the models.

 ### Model RDS
-This table will populate after models have been run, and show the names of the model .rds files for algorithms that have completed execution.
+This table will populate after models have been run, and show the names of the model .rds files (which hold R objects) for algorithms that have completed execution.
 <br>